robfatland/nexus/data/api.md

 ```

-Here is an alternative Python `requests.get()` call passing the key-value information in the request body
+Here is an alternative means of getting data with the Python `requests.get()` call.
+Rather than placing arguments in the URL they are passed as key-value information
-as dictionary `params`:
+in the request body using a dictionary called `params`:

 ```